Southport Sharks Football Team relationship building experience

-Identifying a cultural change was needed hit home at the end of the 2017 for Southport Sharks football team, after finishing the NEAFL season second last on the ladder, with only four wins.
+Identifying a cultural change was needed hit home at the end of 2017 for Southport Sharks football team, after finishing the NEAFL season second-last on the ladder, with only four wins.

 General Manager of Football Operations, Jarrod Field, understood the challenge ahead recruiting a new Senior Coach, Stephen Daniel.
 With a new group of players and coaching staff coming together in 2018, a key focus was building relationships.
 To guide this process, Leading Teams who deliver a Performance Improvement Program, involving leadership development, team development and culture change, were consulted.

 Stephen had previously worked with Facilitator, Simon Fletcher from Leading Teams with great success.
 Training sessions led by Simon involved players sharing stories about themselves and their interests outside of football, to create a deeper level of understanding between coaching staff and players.